nychealth/EH-dataportal/content/key-topics/neighborhoods/_index.md

 layout: single
 ---

 Our neighborhoods are the world around us.
-The build environment and the social environment where we spend most of our time affect health.
+The built environment and the social environment where we spend most of our time affect health.